Nanboy-Ronan/Scheduler/README.md

 ## Assigning TA based on their preferred work and schedule

-This is a program that helps assign teaching assistants for a course.
-Each course will have its own components like **lecture**, **lab**, and **tutorial**.
-Each TA will give their *schedule*，*maximum work time*.
+This is a program helps assign Teaching Assistants given the course duties and TA’s personal schedule.
+The course includes schedule for **lecture**, **lab**, and **tutorial**.
+Teaching Assistants need to input their personal *schedule*，*maximum work time*.

-The program will help assign TAs to suitable time and duties.
+I am currently working on adding function to help Teaching Assistants input their personal schedule through website.

-This program can be easily changed and be further used to assign employees to their suitable duties according to their schedule and maximum working time.
-Each employee can be assigned to multiple duties as long as they are available at that time.
+This program can be easily changed and be further used to assign employees to their suitable duties according to their personal schedule and maximum working time.

+There are several .json file in the **test** folder for you to test the functionality of the program.

+I appreciate any of your feedback.

 ## User Stories